opentensor/developer-docs/docs/index.md

     body='With Bittensor CLI, you can stake or unstake funds, check network state and much more.' />
     <Card
     icon={FaPython}
-    title='Bittensor API'
+    title='Bittensor SDK'
     link='bt-api-ref'
-    body='A comprehensive Python API reference documentation for the open-sourced Bittensor API.' />
+    body='A comprehensive SDK reference documentation for the open-sourced Bittensor Python library.' />
 </Cards>